Aon Terms of Business

 Alternatively you may wish to contact the Insurance Brokers Association of New Zealand, of which we are a member, by calling +64 9 306 1732.

-We are entitled to change these Terms from time to time, in which case we will provide you with amended Terms.
-Unless we receive written notice from you, the amended Terms will be deemed accepted after 30 days from the date we provide you with the amended Terms.
-If you do not accept the amended Terms you may terminate the Terms by written notice, termination to take immediate effect upon receipt of notice by us.
+We are entitled to change this Agreement from time to time, in which case we will provide you with amended Agreement.
+Unless we receive written notice from you, the amended Agreement will be deemed accepted after 30 days from the date we provide you with the amended Agreement.
+If you do not accept the amended Agreement you may terminate the Agreement by written notice, termination to take immediate effect upon receipt of notice by us.

 Our relationship with you is governed by New Zealand law and the New Zealand Courts have exclusive jurisdiction.

-If any term of these Terms is, or becomes, or is found to be invalid or unenforceable, in whole or in part, under any law:
+If any term of this Agreement is, or becomes, or is found to be invalid or unenforceable, in whole or in part, under any law:

 • Such term or part will be read down or interpreted and enforced to the extent permissible; or (if this is not possible);